-Platform errors refer to errors signalled by system components other than processors, e.g. memory, I/O busses, chipsets, devices, etc.
+Platform errors refer to errors signalled by system components other than processors, for example, memory, I/O buses, chipsets, devices, and so on.

 Uncorrected platform errors may be signalled by asserting pins such as BERR# or BINIT# or by generating a 2 x ECC or a synchronous Hard Fail response on the processor system bus.